Enigmatrix/aoc21/README.md

 ## Code Solutions for Advent of Code 2021, in Rust

-Run for Day XX: `cargo test -- --nocapture dayXX`
-Run for all days: `cargo test -- --nocapture`
+Run for Day XX, Problem Y (1/2): `cargo test -- --nocapture dayXX::problemY` Run for all days: `cargo test -- --nocapture`